stanfordnlp/dspy/dspy-docs/docs/tutorials/simplified-baleen.md

     answer = dspy.OutputField(desc="often between 1 and 5 words")
 ```

-Now we need a signature for the "hop" behavior: taking some partial context and a question, generate a search query to find missing information.
-Unline usual QA pipeline we have an intermediate question generation step in Baleen for which we'll need to define a new Signature, let's see how to build that:
+Unlike usual QA pipelines, we have an intermediate question-generation step in Baleen for which we'll need to define a new Signature for the "hop" behavior: inputting some context and a question to generate a search query to find missing information.

 ```python
 class GenerateSearchQuery(dspy.Signature):